jaalto/project--shell-script-performance-and-portability/README.md

     #! /usr/bin/env python3

+### 4.4.3 The fine print of /usr/bin/env in shebang

-The fine print here is that [env] is a standard POSIX utility, but its path is not mandated by POSIX.
-However, in 99.9% of cases, the de facto portable location is `/usr/bin/env`.
+The [env] utility is defined as a standard POSIX command, but its exact path is not mandated by the POSIX specification.

+However, in nearly all operational environments, the de facto standard and highly portable location for this utility is `/usr/bin/env`.
+It is currently considered a safe and robust assumption that virtually all modern systems provide `env` utility at this specific path.

+Compatibility and Legacy Caveat: While
+`/usr/bin/env` is the universal expectation, it is important to note that some legacy UNIX systems may still place the env utility in an alternative location.
+This scenario is exceedingly rare in current practice.

 ## 4.5 PORTABILITY OF UTILITIES